STEER is led by respected experts in the field of Education and AI and have provided advice to UNESCO.

 STEER has run a 15 year programme to develop tools to train such human skills in students.
 STEER’s tools are all powered by research-based strategies.
 We have developed models to measure and improve functions of the mind which are uniquely human, so that our results are quantifiable.

-Machines are performing an increasing range of professional functions- including reporting and report writing, auditing, accounting, legal work, research analysis and more.
-The skills which underpin those roles are no longer unique to humans.
+AI is performing an increasing range of professional functions- including reporting and report writing, auditing, accounting, legal work, research analysis and more.
+The resources which underpin those roles are no longer unique to humans.

-However, some skills require human neural processing: these include emotional skills, metacognition, social and self-regulation and leadership.
-Such human skills will become increasingly important to preserve and cultivate in an AI age.
+However, some skills require uniquely human neural processing: these include emotional skills, metacognition, social and self-regulation and many aspects of leadership.
+We can call these ‘human skills’, and such human skills will become increasingly important to preserve and cultivate in an AI age.

 Out tools include: